ndbroadbent/universal_causal_language/UX_AS_COMPUTATION.md

 **When you design an interface, you're programming TWO computers: the machine and the human.**

-The future of UX design is **explicit multi-substrate programming**.
+Is the future of UX design **explicit multi-substrate programming**?

 ---